 Where the local authority judges that the person may benefit from such types of support, it should take steps to support the person to access those services.
 The local authority may ‘pause’ the assessment process to allow time for the benefits of such activities to be realised, so that the final assessment of need (and determination of eligibility) is based on the remaining needs which have not been met through such interventions.
 For example, if the local authority believes that a person may benefit from a short term reablement service which is available locally, it may put that in place and complete the assessment following the provision of that service.

 17. Whole Family Approach

 Assessment should adopt a whole family approach to ensure a holistic view is taken of the adult’s needs and identify how the adult’s needs for care and support impact on family members or others in their support network.
 This requires the local authority to identify the impact of the person’s needs on family members or anyone who may be part of the adult’s wider network of care and support.
-In considering the impact of the adult’s needs on those around them, consideration must be given as to whether or not the provision of information and advice would be beneficial to those people who are identified (see Information and Advice).
+In considering the impact of the adult’s needs on those around them, consideration must be given as to whether or not the provision of information and advice would be beneficial to those people who are identified (see Information and Advice chapter).
 For example, this may include signposting to any support services in the local community.

 18. Combined Assessments